Living in Los Feliz Neighborhood Los Angeles

-Young Walt Disney started his cartoon studio in his uncle’s Los Feliz garage and continued living here from 1932-1950.
-Los Feliz was the home of the original Walt Disney Studios (1926-1940), where Mickey Mouse and Snow White and the Seven Dwarfs came to life.
+Young Walt Disney started his cartoon studio in his uncle's Los Feliz garage and continued living here from 1932-1950.
+Los Feliz was the home of the original Walt Disney Studios (1926-1940), where Mickey Mouse, Snow White, and the Seven Dwarfs came to life.

-Los Feliz was the mecca for the “silent era” of film but few original studios remain.
-It was the stomping ground to many early actors and production heads like Charlie Chaplin and Cecil B. DeMille.
-Even in the early 1900s, people didn’t want to make a heavy commute to work.
+Los Feliz was the mecca for the "silent era" of the motion picture industry, and a few original studios remain.
+It was the stomping ground for many early actors and production heads like Charlie Chaplin and Cecil B. DeMille.
+Even in the early 1900s, people didn't want to commute across Los Angeles.
 Some things never change!

 44.5% of Los Feliz residents are foreign-born, a high ratio compared to the rest of Los Angeles.
 The most common countries of origin are Armenia (25.3%) and Mexico (9.4%).
-In fact, the Western Los Feliz boundary abuts Little Armenia.
-The ethnic composition of Los Feliz is:
+The Western Los Feliz boundary abuts Little Armenia.
+The ethnic composition of Los Feliz is as follows:

 - 57.6% White